Barness History, Family Crest & Coats of Arms

 Early Origins of the Barness family

-Another 218 words (16 lines of text) covering the years 1296, 1495, and 1560 are included under the topic Early Barness History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Barness research.
+Another 138 words (10 lines of text) covering the years 1296, 1495, and 1560 are included under the topic Early Barness History in all our PDF Extended History products and printed products wherever possible.

 Barness Spelling Variations